-There’s one thing certain about the Netherlands: besides being very flat and the land of tulips, there are loads and loads of water.
+One thing’s certain about the Netherlands: there’s loads and loads of water.
 And where there’s water, there are boats.
 And where there are boats, there’s someone wondering how you can rent them — that must be you!

-You certainly must have seen the people on boats, enjoying their time in the sun while in the canals, cracking open a beer.
-Well, worry not, because it is really easy to rent a boat in the Netherlands.
+If you were a bit jealous, worry not — because it’s really easy to rent a boat in the Netherlands.
 Then you can also wave at the mere mortals walking on the sidewalks!

-If you have a child who is over 12, they can also steer the boat and gain some sailing experience as long as the boat does not sail faster than 13 kilometres an hour and is a maximum seven metres long.
-But if your goal is a calm ride across the canals, you shouldn’t need a boat that requires a boating license.
+If you have a child who is over 12, they can also steer the boat and gain some sailing experience, as long as the boat does not go faster than 13 kilometres an hour and is a maximum of seven metres long.

 When do I need a boating licence in the Netherlands?